Geologic Calendar

-A third analogy, created by University of Washington paleontologist Peter Ward and astronomer Donald Brownlee, who are both famous for their Rare Earth hypothesis, for their book The Life and Death of Planet Earth, alters the calendar so it includes the Earth's future leading up to the Sun's death in the next 5 billion years.
+A third analogy, created for their book The Life and Death of Planet Earth by University of Washington paleontologist Peter Ward and astronomer Donald Brownlee, both famous for their Rare Earth hypothesis, alters the calendar so that it includes the Earth's future, leading up to the Sun's death in the next 5 billion years.
 As a result, each month now represents 1 of 12 billion years of the Earth's life.
-According to this calendar, the first life appears in January, and the first animals first appeared in May, with the present day taking place on May 18, even though the Sun won't destroy Earth until December 31, all animals will die out by the end of May.
+According to this calendar, the first life appears in January, and the first animals first appeared in May, with the present day taking place on May 18.
+Even though the Sun won't destroy Earth until December 31, all animals will die out by the end of May.

+Use of the geologic calendar as a conceptual aid dates back at least to the mid-20th century; for example, in Richard Carrington's 1956 book A Guide to Earth History and Gove Hambidge's 1941 chapter in the book Climate and Man.
+Some authors have used a similar imaginative device of compressing the entire history of the human species to a shorter period, whether a single year as in Ramsay Muir's 1940 book Civilization and Liberty, or fifty-year span as in James Harvey Robinson's 1921 book The Mind in the Making.